 For all CPE Programs

-An applicant’s suitability for admission to any CPE program is a matter of professional judgment by the ACPE accredited center in accordance with its admission policies.
+An applicant’s suitability for admission to any CPE program is a matter of professional judgment by the ACPE accredited program in accordance with its admission policies.
 Requirements for admission to CPE programs include but are not limited to:

 - a completed ACPE application.